Voyager program: Voyager Interstellar Mission

 The Voyager primary mission was completed in 1989, with the close flyby of Neptune by Voyager 2.
 The Voyager Interstellar Mission (VIM) is a mission extension, which began when the two spacecraft had already been in flight for over 12 years.
 The Heliophysics Division of the NASA Science Mission Directorate conducted a Heliophysics Senior Review in 2008.
 The panel found that the VIM "is a mission that is absolutely imperative to continue" and that VIM "funding near the optimal level and increased DSN (Deep Space Network) support is warranted."

 The main objective of the VIM was to extend the exploration of the Solar System beyond the outer planets to the heliopause (the farthest extent at which the Sun's radiation predominates over interstellar winds) and if possible even beyond.
 Voyager 1 crossed the heliopause boundary in 2012, followed by Voyager 2 in 2018.
 Passing through the heliopause boundary has allowed both spacecraft to make measurements of the interstellar fields, particles and waves unaffected by the solar wind.
 Two significant findings so far have been the discovery of a region of magnetic bubbles and no indication of an expected shift in the Solar magnetic field.

 The entire Voyager 2 scan platform, including all of the platform instruments, was switched off in 1998.
 All platform instruments on Voyager 1, except for the ultraviolet spectrometer (UVS) have also been switched off.

 The Voyager 1 scan platform was scheduled to go off-line in late 2000 but has been left on to investigate UV emission from the upwind direction.

 UVS data are still captured but scans are no longer possible.

 Gyro operations ended in 2016 for Voyager 2 and in 2017 for Voyager 1.
 Gyro operations are used to rotate the probe 360 degrees six times per year to measure the magnetic field of the spacecraft, which is then subtracted from the magnetometer science data.

+On 14 November 2023, Voyager 1 stopped sending all telemetry and data, though the signal was still present.
+After months of experiments, made considerably more difficult by the 45 hour round trip time, the cause was traced to a bad memory chip.
+New software was written to avoid the bad memory block, and engineering data resumed on 20 April 2024.
+Science data from two instruments resumed in May 2024, and full recovery (of all science instruments that were still powered up) was in June 2024.
+For more details of this intricate operation, see Voyager 1.

 The two spacecraft continue to operate, with some loss in subsystem redundancy but retain the capability to return scientific data from a full complement of Voyager Interstellar Mission (VIM) science instruments.

-Both spacecraft also have adequate electrical power and attitude control propellant to continue operating until around 2025, after which there may not be electrical power to support science instrument operation; science data return and spacecraft operations will cease.
+Both spacecraft also have adequate electrical power and attitude control propellant to continue operating and collecting science data through at least 2026.
+Though additional science instruments may need to be turned off, the spacecraft are expected to be able to communicate until 2036, in the absence of additional failures.